swift-server/sswg/proposals/NNNN-hummingbird.md

 ## Detailed design

 Hummingbird v2.0 is curently being developed and this is what I am proposing.
 Version 2.0 brings a complete Swift concurrency based solution based off SwiftNIO's `NIOAsyncChannel` bringing all the benefits of structured concurrency including task cancellation, task locals and local reasoning.
-It uses the [new HTTP types](https://github.com/apple/swift-http-types) that Apple recently published.
+It also uses the [new HTTP types](https://github.com/apple/swift-http-types) that Apple recently published.

 The Hummingbird web application framework is broken into three main components.
 The router `HBRouter`, the server `HBServer` and the application framework `HBApplication` which provides the glue between the server and the router.
 A simple Hummingbird application could be setup as follows